nabeel-oz/qlik-py-tools/docs/Keras.md

 This table can be set up easily in the load script by concatenating fields using `&` and the delimiter `|`.
 Note that the delimiter *must be* `|`.

 Remember to include a numerical identifier field which can be used by the SSE for sorting the data.
+Also, you must provide the fields in exactly the same order as specified in the feature definitions.

 ```
 // Set up a temporary table for the training and test dataset